0xJs/RedTeaming_CheatSheet/cloud/azure/privilege-escalation.md

 ## Privesc enumeration
 ### When on a new machine
+### Check other tenants
+- Login to the Azure portal and in the right top click on the user and then `Switch Directory`.

 #### Get context of current user
 ```
 az ad signed-in-user show